quidphp/orm/README.md

 - [Row](src/Row.php) - Class to represent an existing row within a table
 - [RowOperation](src/RowOperation.php) - Abstract class used for a complex operation on a table row
 - [Rows](src/Rows.php) - Class for a collection of many rows within a same table
-- [RowsIndex](src/RowsIndex.php) - Class for a collection of many rows within different tables (keys are indexed)
+- [RowsIndex](src/RowsIndex.php) - Class for a collection of rows within different tables (keys are indexed)
+- [RowsMap](src/RowsMap.php) - Root class for a collection of rows
 - [Schema](src/Schema.php) - Class that provides a schema for a database with tables and columns information
 - [Sql](src/Sql.php) - Class used to build a sql query in a object-oriented way, uses the DB class (linked to the ORM components)
 - [Syntax](src/Syntax.php) - Abstract class with static methods to generate SQL syntax